CCI-MOC/documentation/docs/source/networking/kaizen-networks.md

 # MOC Networks

-This documents lists out networks on MOC.
+This document lists out networks on MOC.
 This list is NOT COMPLETE.

 ## Public Neu (VLAN 127)